Creating a continuity plan for your business

 - What a continuity plan is and how you can use it

 - What makes your plan successful and worthwhile

 What is a continuity plan?

-You’ve acknowledged the disruption to your business, now you need to consider the worst case scenarios and how they might affect you.
+You have acknowledged the disruption to your business, now you need to consider the worst case scenarios and how they might affect you.
 For example, the leave from the EU has prompted concerns over staffing as immigration laws may be affected.
 Consider the extremist outcome this may have on your company.
-Planning what can go wrong costs very little and doesn’t have to be time consuming.
+Planning what can go wrong costs very little and does not have to be time consuming.
 But by doing this, you will be able to provide your business with better stability.
 Lack of planning could result in loss of contacts or even your business, whilst this simple process might prevent that.

 North Yorkshire County Council offer free advice, which you can access by emailing firstname.lastname@example.org.

 Why are continuity plans successful?